Phased Array of Dipole-on-Ground Antennas for HF Reception

 trades length for width.
 That is, a dipole is a thin line across the ground,

-for an NVIS transmit antenna, or otherwise mounted a few feet above ground.
+transmitting antenna, or otherwise mounted a few feet above ground.

 The remainder of this article describes a phased array of ground-mounted dipole